mendhak/mendhak.github.io/staging_area/posts/2019-07-28-keepass-and-keeagent-setup.md

 ---
 title: "Using KeePass to serve SSH keys"
 description: "Using KeePass with KeeAgent to serve SSH keys for git and bash.
 Security setup instructions for using KeePass with KeeAgent for SSH keypairs"
-categories:
-  - git

 tags:
   - keepass
-  - windows 10
+  - windows

 ---

 While KeePass is generally used for storing credentials, it can also be used to store SSH keys as well as *serve* those SSH keys when applications need it.

-{% include repo_card.html reponame="keepass-and-keeagent-setup" %}
+{% githubrepocard "mendhak/keepass-and-keeagent-setup" %}